-Welcome to our biweekly selection of Free and Open Machine Learning technology news.
+Welcome to our biweekly selection of Free and Open machine learning news.
 Created using our own opinionated selection and summary algorithm.
-Machine learning is a complex technology.
-So continuous learning is key.
-To take advantage of machine learning, keep it simple.
+FOSS machine learning is crucial for everyone.
+Machine Learning is a complex technology.
+So keep it simple.

 1 Towards Interactive Weak Supervision with FlyingSquid

 FlyingSquid is a new framework for automatically building models from multiple noisy label sources.
 Users write functions that generate noisy labels for data, and FlyingSquid uses the agreements and disagreements between them to learn a label model of how accurate the labeling functions are.
 The label model can be used directly for downstream applications, or it can be used to train a powerful end model.

 Specifically, what do they struggle with when trying modern ML frameworks, and what do they want these frameworks to provide?
 To help narrow this broad space of decision possibilities, ML frameworks could embed tips on best practices directly into the programming workflow.
 Ironically, despite the abundance of non-experts tinkering with ML frameworks nowadays, many felt that ML frameworks were intended for specialists with advanced training in linear algebra and calculus, and thus not meant for general software developers or product managers.
 These tips could serve as an intermediate scaffolding layer that helps demystify the math theory underlying ML into developer-friendly terms.
 Support for Learning-by- Doing Finally, even though ML frameworks are not traditional learning platforms, software developers are indeed treating them as lightweight vehicles for learning-by-doing.
 Thus, the provision of pre-made ML models should also be coupled with explicit support for modification.
 Synthesize ML Best Practices into Just-in-Time Hints Developers also wished frameworks could provide ML best practices, i.e., practical tips and tricks that they could use when designing or debugging models.